-Description: Designed to prepare students for college, this course covers the effects of changing social conditions and philosophies on the various literary genre (short story, essay, novel, drama, and poetry) represented in American literature.
+Description: Designed to prepare students for college, this course covers the effects of changing social conditions and philosophies on the various literary genres (short story, essay, novel, drama, and poetry) represented in American literature.
 Emphasis is on vocabulary development, effective research, precise composition, and appropriate language usage.
 Extensive reading and writing are required.
+Summer reading is required.